-HPN will also consider member and practitioner experience data when evaluating its UM Program, utilizing surveys from each affiliate designed to measure satisfaction and document positive and negative experiences of members and providers.
+The Senior Director, Clinical Compliance will also consider member and practitioner experience data when evaluating its UM Program, utilizing surveys from each affiliate designed to measure satisfaction and document positive and negative experiences of members and providers.

-As areas for improvement are identified, HPN will make revisions to its Program, policies, or procedures and will undertake corrective action and follow-up on improvement opportunities with its affiliates.
+As areas for improvement are identified, the Senior Director, Clinical Compliance, in conjunction with the Designated Senior-Level Physician, will make revisions to the Program, policies, or procedures and will undertake corrective action and follow-up on improvement opportunities with its affiliates.
+Revisions to the Program, policies or procedures and any corrective action plans will be approved by the Designated Senior-Level Physician in conjunction with the UMC.